jasonaaronwilson/c-armyknife-lib/README.md

 # C Armyknife Library

-A small C library with a focus on command line utilities.
+A small fully open sourced C library with a focus on writing small text based command line utilities using only essential POSIX functionality.

 ## Features

-* fatal errors (with backtraces which are OK if you use the -rdynamic compiler option though not close to Java quality yet)
+* an extremely easy to use command line parser that even allows git style subcommands if you want that. "--help" is essentially free though you can easily make it much better with descriptions of flags (and commands).

+* a logging mechanism that's literally as easy to use as "printf" (though not really more "powerful" than printf...)

+* a fatal error mechanism (potentially with backtraces though not close to Java quality yet; also easily catch segmentation faults turning them into fatal errors; and make it trivial to attach a debugger on error by delaying exit if requested)

-* "immediate" exit on any memory allocation failure plus zeroing malloc to reduce undefined behavior
+* a somewhat safer take on memory allocation

+   * always zeroing

-  * with an LRU based over-write/under-write checker perfect for small programs like tests
+   * an optional debug LRU based over-write/under-write checker perfect for small programs like tests that caught errors that other tools didn't for me.

-* basic "immutable" string operations for example, string_append, string_hash, and even string_left_pad
+* basic "immutable" string operations for example, string_append; and also, string_hash, and decoding UTF-8 strings (and even string_left_pad)

 * growable arrays of primitive values (that can be trivally used as a stack)

-* three similar interfaces for "maps" of string -> primitive values.
+* three similar interfaces for "maps" that provide time/space tradeoffs
   * string_alist for small maps
   * string_ht for large maps
   * string_tree for sorted maps
-* command line parsing helper that handles GNU style "long" flags (short flags will obviously be supported eventually).

 * a cross-platform deterministic random, and a few other small but useful routines.

 * a [companion documentation
   projecct](https://github.com/jasonaaronwilson/c-javadoc-extractor)
   so you can write your Javadoc style documentation in markdown and extract them to simple markdown files.

-* a test runner (bash script) suitable for smaller projects
+* a test suite and sample applications.

 ## Links